DannyDainton/post-con-2019-workshop/README.md

 ![POST/CON2019](./Assets/Postcon2019.jpeg)

-This repo contains a set of links and resources used during the POST/CON 2019 _Testing, Automation and Reporting_ Workshop, presented by Trent McCann and Danny Dainton The PDF of the slide deck for the workshop can also be found in the `Assets` directory.
+This repo contains a set of links and resources used during the POST/CON 2019 _Testing, Automation and Reporting_ Workshop, presented by Trent McCann and Danny Dainton.
+The `PDF` file of the slide deck for the workshop can also be found in the `Assets` directory.

 ## Collection Import Links

 For this workshop we will be using the following Collections, these will need to be imported into your local Postman app.
-This can be done be either cloning the repo and importing the `Collections` folder from the `Assets` directory or using the sharable URL Links to the Collections below.
+This can be done by either cloning the repo and importing the `Collections` folder from the `Assets` directory or using the sharable URL Links to the Collections below.

 ![Import From Link](./Assets/Import_From_Link.gif)